Streaming

 - Streaming end

 Running Agents inside nodes is one of the most common use case working with workflow.
-You may be interested in directly stream the agent output to the client to give real time feedback of the underlying generation.
-Workflow allows you to do this by simply streaming the agent's output from within the node.
+You may be interested in directly stream an internal agent output to the client to give real time feedback of the underlying generation.
+You can do it by simply streaming the agent's output from within the node.

 class InitialNode extends Node